 In the event that you haven't received a notification, you can view your dates in MyKaplan.

 Our Academic Support team will also continue to be available to support you.
-As a reminder, they are available 7 days a week via email, live chat and ‘request a callback‘ through MyKaplan.
+As a reminder, they are available 7 days a week via email and ‘request a callback‘ through MyKaplan.

 Hard copy materials for classroom courses

 (Please also refer to the page for the qualification you are studying for more specifics.)

 “How will I get access to my hard copy materials?”

 We will be sending all material to learners to home addresses before classes start and will no longer be handing out material in class.

 To process your materials for delivery, we need you to complete your details and submit them on this form.
 We will only use this data for the purpose of sending the materials to you.

 We are prioritising those courses which start first.
 Our warehouse team has so far dispatched all classes which start prior to Wednesday 23rd September.
 Our couriers have notified us that delivery time frames may be slightly longer than normal.
 We use Parcelforce for our deliveries 24 hour service, they will text you on the morning of the delivery with an expected hour slot.

 Our aim is to get material to all students at least 2-3 days before the start of the class.